adammast/weather-dashboard/README.md

 ## Description

 This project is a simple weather dashboard built using Go.
-It fetches current weather data from the OpenWeatherMap API and displays it in a clean format.
+It fetches weather data from the OpenWeatherMap API and displays it in a clean command line interface.

 ## Features

 - Fetch current weather information for any location.
+- Fetch and display a 5-day weather forecast with daily high/low temperatures and conditions.
 - Display temperature, humidity, and wind speed.
 - Supports city names with spaces (e.g., "New York City").
 - Uses environment variables for API key security.